MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 1. Sign in to <https://make.powerapps.com> if you are not already signed in.

+2. Select your **[my initials] Practice** environment at the top right if it is not already selected.

-2. Using the navigation on the left, expand Dataverse, select tables, and click to open your **Visit** table.
+3. Using the navigation on the left, expand Dataverse, select tables, and click to open your **Visit** table.

-3. Select the **Forms** tab and select the Information for with **Main** form type and click **Edit form**.
+4. Select the **Forms** tab and select the Information for with **Main** form type and click **Edit form**.

     **IMPORTANT:** *Since by default all forms are named Information.
 Make sure